MicaHorton/personal-website/README.md

-# Personal-Website
+# Personal Website
 My personal website (work in progress) built with the MERN stack.
-See at https://personal-website-279319.wl.r.appspot.com/
+See at https://micahorton.com

 ## Deploy Instructions
 ### Frontend